 - On the vSphere Client navigation pane, click .

-- Select the Active Directory tab, and click Join AD.
+- Select the Active Directory Domain tab, and click JOIN AD.

 - Enter the Active Directory details.

 Option Description Domain Active Directory domain name, for example, mydomain.com.
 Do not provide an IP address in this text box.
-Organizational unit Optional.
-The full OU LDAP FQDN, for example, OU=Engineering,DC=mydomain,DC=com.Important: Use this text box only if you are familiar with LDAP.
-User name User name in User Principal Name (UPN) format, for example, firstname.lastname@example.org.Important: Down-level login name format, for example, DOMAIN\UserName, is unsupported.
+Organization Unit (optional) The full Organization Unit (OU) LDAP FQDN, for example, OU=Engineering,DC=mydomain,DC=com.Important: Use this text box only if you are familiar with LDAP.
+Username User name in User Principal Name (UPN) format, for example, email@example.com.Important: Down-level login name format, for example, DOMAIN\UserName, is unsupported.
 Password Password of the user.

 The operation silently succeeds and you can see the Join AD option turned to Leave AD.

-- Restart vCenter Server so that the changes are applied.
+- Restart the vCenter Server to apply the changes.

-Important: If you do not restart, you might encounter problems when using the vSphere Client.
+Important: If you do not restart the vCenter Server, you might encounter problems when using the vSphere Client.

-- On the Identity Sources tab, click the Add Identity Source icon.
+- Select Identity Sources tab, and click the ADD.

-- Select Active Directory (Integrated Windows Authentication), enter the identity source settings of the joined Active Directory domain, and click OK.
+- Enter the identity source settings of the joined Active Directory domain, and click ADD.